trithagoras/SchemON/README.md

 ## Usage

 ```
-$ schemon <input-file-name> <target> <output-file-name>?
+$ schemon <target> <input-file-name> [<output-file-name>]
 ```

 Typically, you'd store your entire schema in a single file called `schema.son` and then you can use `schemon schema.son cs` to generate the corresponding C# code, for example.
-You can optionally specify the output file name (omit the extension) as well.
+You can optionally specify the output file name as well.

 All currently available targets are listed below and are supplied in the `Targets.hs` module.
 You can also write your own target by instancing the `Encoder` class and implementing the `encode :: Program a -> String` method.